 Have you sustained a personal injury or lost a loved one because of a hit-and-run crash?

 We can help you recover fair compensation for your damages.
-At CCAL, we offer accessible legal representation for hit-and-run victims across Illinois.
+At Ktenas Injury Attorneys, we offer accessible legal representation for hit-and-run victims across Illinois.
 We have spent decades helping hit-and-run accident victims locate at-fault drivers and recover fair compensation.
-Call our experienced hit and run accident lawyers at (312) 300-2515 or chat with us online for a free case evaluation.
+Call our experienced hit-and-run accident lawyers at (312) 300-2515 or chat with us online for a free case evaluation.

 We provide a free consultation and only get paid when we recover compensation for your claim.

 Why Do Drivers Leave The Scene of a Car Accident?

 In most cases, drivers flee an accident scene because of the “flight or fight” emotion, which we all experience.
 Most drivers fear the legal consequences of driving under the influence of alcohol or drugs, driving while texting, not having liability insurance when they cause an accident, or even having an expired driver’s license.
 They think if they flee the accident scene, they’ll never get caught.

 Other reasons why drivers flee an accident scene, include:

 The driver was driving a car without permission, or it’s stolen.